Welcome to the Cyber Defense Competition!

 At the beginning of each CDC, all of the teams are given an identical set of competition VMs.
 All of these machines are a basic template: they don’t know which team you are on, they don’t know what IP address they should have, and they don’t know anything about the competition network.
 The purpose of each machine is outlined in the Scenario document, as well as any default credentials you will need to finish the setup for each VM.

-In addition to the scenario VMs, you have access to two networks: the Competition Network and your Team Internal network.
-You are also free to request additional internal networks, but these two are more than sufficient for a functional and secure setup.
+In addition to the scenario VMs, you have access to two separate network types: The Competition Network and 10 Team Internal networks.
+You are free to request additional internal networks, but 10 are more than sufficient for a functional and secure setup.

 Competition vs. Internal¶